GSA/cio.gov-redo/_policies/eo-ai-use-case-inventories-reference.md

 2. Share the consolidated inventories with other agencies.

-The CIO Council Innovation Committee has collaborated with GSA, OSTP, and OMB to consolidate the requested AI Use Case inventory.
+The CIO Council Innovation Committee has collaborated with GSA, OSTP, and OMB to <a href="https://community.max.gov/display/Egov/Promoting+the+Use+of+Artificial+Intelligence+in+the+Federal+Government" target="_blank">consolidate the requested AI Use Case inventory</a>.

 Agencies are expected, as directed by the EO, to make their AI use case inventories public.
 Agencies are encouraged to publish/post their AI use case inventories on their agency data webpage at https://[agency].gov/data/AI_Inventory.